hiveot/hub.capnp/README.md

 ## Hub Message Bus

-Central to the Hub is its MQTT publish/subscribe message bus.
+Central to the Hub is a publish/subscribe message bus.
 Messages sent over this message bus are WoT compatible and conform to the format defined in the [WoT TD standard](https://www.w3.org/TR/wot-thing-description/).

-WoST uses Mosquitto as the MQTT message bus, which is configured and managed using the core 'mosquittomgr' service. 'mosquittomgr' handles the configuration, authentication and authorization of connections on the message bus.
+WoST uses Mosquitto for the message bus that implements the MQTT protocol.
+Mosquitto is configured and managed using the core 'mosquittomgr' service. 'mosquittomgr' handles the configuration, authentication and authorization of connections on the message bus.

-Other MQTT implementations can be used instead but will require their own manager service to handle configuration, authentication and authorization.
+Other message bus implementations can be used instead but will require their own manager service to handle configuration, authentication and authorization.

 Separate ports are used to support authentication using client certificates, username/password authentication using the MQTT protocol, and username/password authentication over Websockets.
 The ports are defined in the hub.yaml configuration file.

+### Intermittent Connectivity
+A limitation of MQTT is that messages are only received by connected devices.
+IoT devices will therefore not receive actions that were sent while they were asleep or otherwise disconnected.
+Consumers therefore need to delay publishing their actions when a Thing is not connected.

+The MQTT protocol supports a so-called 'last will and testament' message which is used to automatically send a disconnect event when the device that publishes the exposed thing disconnects.
+This is used to track the connection status of an IoT device and update the 'connected' property of a consumed thing.
+The directory service automatically updates the connected property of the publisher Thing in its TD when their publisher is disconnected.
+When a publisher reconnects it in turn sends the 'connect' event.
+The consumer can check if a Thing is available for action by checking the connection status of its publisher.

 ## Protocol Binding Plugins

-Protocol Binding plugins adapt 3rd party IoT protocols to WoT TD publications on the MQTT message bus.
+Protocol Binding plugins adapt 3rd party IoT protocols to WoT TD publications on the message bus.
 This turns the 3rd party devices into WoST compatible Things.
 For example, an openzwave protocol binding makes ZWave devices available via the Hub.

 Consumers are agnostic to the IoT device protocols used and only need to access the WoST services.
 Protocol Bindings (and IoT devices) also do not need knowledge of authentication and authorization as this is handled via the message bus plugin.